jimmycann/rewards-api/README.md

 - `/test` Contains the supertest definitions for each controller

 ## API Documentation

 The API editor and documentation view is available but running `swagger project edit` in terminal from the project root.
 It's the best way to view all available paths and definitions.

+## Postman

+An easy (and brilliant) tool for manually testing API routes is [Postman](https://www.getpostman.com/).
+I've included a Postman collection definition in the root of the project as `postman.json` you can import and use on your local machine.

 ## Code Style and Linting